SteveGilham/Gendarme/README.md

   * `DoNotExposeMethodsProtectedByLinkDemandRule`
   * `DoNotReduceTypeSecurityOnMethodsRule`
   * `SecureGetObjectDataOverridesRule`
-* The obsolete `Gendarme.Rules.Portability.MonoComspatibilityReviewRule` is not implemented in this fork.
+* The obsolete `Gendarme.Rules.Portability.MonoCompatibilityReviewRule` is not implemented in this fork.
 * `DefineAZeroValueRule` does not trigger for non-int32 enums that have a suitably typed zero value.
 This rule should not also be doing the job of `EnumsShouldUseInt32Rule`
 * Due to IL changes `UseIsOperatorRule` has been tuned to avoid false positives at the cost of missing some failure cases